-- Following a consistent routine with drop offs creates familiarity, which gives little ones overall great security.
+- Following a consistent routine with drop-offs creates familiarity, giving little ones great security.

-- Following a consistent routine when you have to leave them in someone else’s care will help them learn to be confident when they are away from you.
+- Following a consistent routine when leaving them in someone else’s care will help them learn to be confident when they are away from you.

-The tears are likely to come, but the truth is, you are going to return shortly, and they will be just fine.
+The tears are likely to come, but the truth is, you will return shortly, and they will be just fine.

 Follow along with Moms on Call for many more techniques we share and teach in our books and online courses.
 This is just a glimpse of the support and encouragement we offer so you can thrive through parenting, not just survive.